neptune1997/RandomWalkSurvey/RandomWalk论文update/quantum_walk_overview.md

    $\mathcal{H_{p}} = span\{ \vert i \rangle_{1},\vert j\rangle_{2} \quad\vert \quad i,j \in N\}$

    where N denotes the all the  vertices of the graph.
+Since the edge is oriented, We use the subscript 1,2 to show the direction.

    With these defination and the method of Szegedy’s Quantization of Markov Chains \cite{Quantization of Markov Chains} We can present the unitatry step operator of quantum walk as follows.